-To motivate our athletes is what most softball coaches strive to do.
+To motivate softball athletes is what most coaches strive to do.
 The question though is what is motivation and what is motivating softball athletes?
 There are as many ways to describe motivation as there are ways to motivate.
 The key for you, is to learn what motivates your players so that you can provide the necessary environment and tools to contribute to their potential for success.

 So often coaches get caught in the must win trap.
 So many reasons to win makes it difficult to stay focused on the process.
 Parents, the association or program your team belongs to, your athlete and of course your expectations create a pull towards outcome oriented planning.
 Focusing on what it takes to create success rather than the success itself will ensure that your team develops through the season and is as prepared as they can be for the final tournament.